5quiwyrm/forest/forest-standard.md

     Duplicate entries are not allowed.
   - Note that table declarations must have an even number of values in them.

+All values can be compared with =.
+All values can be duplicated with dup, and dropped with drop.

 ## ints

 Ints support the basic arithmetic operations like + - * /.